Postgres 16: Surviving without a superuser & reserved_connections

 It's essentially another way of giving an “almost superuser” a way to get into the database and get that benefit that otherwise only superuser has.
 Hopefully we'll see more consolidation around how cloud providers handle this “almost superuser” challenge with Postgres 16 and it will make it easier for folks to manage things consistently and make sure that they grant the right permissions to the right users.

 Thanks so much for joining us for episode 52 of 5mins of Postgres.
-Subscribe to our YouTube channel, sign up for our newsletter and follow us on Twitter to get updates about new episodes!
+Subscribe to our YouTube channel, sign up for our newsletter and follow us on LinkedIn and Twitter to get updates about new episodes!